AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 ### Enhancements

 - Edge meshes are now the only available mesh option.
 Legacy meshes are no longer available.
-- We have removed the SOAP handler because it is not compatible with edge meshes.

 ## November 25, 2024